 However, any glaze can be used for a raku firing, provided it is a low fire glaze.
 The glaze needs to melt at a low temperature, otherwise, it will be underfired when removed from the kiln.
 Underfired glaze can look dull and milky.
 The right temperature range for a raku firing is around cone 010 to 06.

-Having said that, there are potters who state that you can use mid or high fire glazes doing raku1.
+Having said that, there are potters who state that you can use mid or high fire glazes doing raku (source).
 One suggestion is that you can use a mid or high fire glaze as you would a slip.

 The idea is that you paint the high fire glaze on the bisque.
-And then apply a low fire glaze over the top.
+Then apply a low fire glaze over the top.
 As the low fire glaze melts in the raku kiln, it encourages the high fire glaze to melt too.
-The result is a piece that a unique combination of the two glazes.
+The result is a piece that is a unique combination of the two glazes.